[HISTORY: Adopted by the Mayor and Council of the City of College Park 10-24-1967 by Ord. No. 67-O-6. Amendments noted where applicable.]

 The decision of the Commission in any case or appeal shall be stayed pending decision by the court.

 The Commission is hereby established as the body to act upon appeals from the Public Services Director's denial of a building permit as set forth above.
-The City's Planning, Community and Economic Development Department shall assist the Commission with regard to fence variances as set out in § l5-20C as appropriate.
+The City's Planning and Community Development Department shall assist the Commission with regard to fence variances as set out in § l5-20C as appropriate.

 [Amended 8-14-1991 by Ord.
 No. 91-O-13; 12-10-1991 by Ord.
 No. 91-O-24; 1-12-1999 by Ord.
 No. 98-O-12]